 Ouch!
 That is painful just to read!
 It sounds too familiar for most of you.

-But as I meditated on this I realized three things Job did in the midst of suffering that allowed God to transform Job's pain into profit.
+But as I meditated on this I realized three things Job did in the midst of suffering that allowed God to tranform Job's pain into profit.

 First, Job approached pain honestly.
 He experienced it.
 He felt it.
 He didn't deny it.
 He didn't spiritualize it.
 God has programmed in us a marvelous coping and recovery system called "grief".
 Grief moves through steps that ultimately bring us out of suffering.
 But if we don't confront our pain with honesty we short-circuit the process.
 Job did not do that.

 Second, Job faced suffering with humility.
 "Shall we accept good from God, and not trouble?"
 Job did not fall victim to "victimology".
 Listen to this statement, "Though He slay me, yet will I serve Him."
 "He didn't say, "Why me?"
 He thought, "Why not me?"

 Finally, He faced suffering hopefully.
 His "saintly wife said" suggested, "Are you still holding on to your integrity?
 Curse God and die."
 Job chose to hope in what he knew about the goodness of God.
 He refused to let pain have the final answer in this situation.
 That is what integrity is all about, believing what you believe even when it seems unbelievable.

 Are you plagued by pain?
 Are you surrounded by suffering?
 Face it with honesty, humility and hope!
 God will bring you through triumphantly as He did Job.